Open Gearing / Gears

 Also called crown gear, the axis of each tooth lies in a plane that is perpendicular to the shaft axis.
 The mating pinion is either a spur or helical gear.
 The pinion and face gear are usually oriented at 90 degrees to each other.
 They have a smaller load capacity than bevel gears and are not common in industrial applications.

-Are like gears and transmit power through mating rollers (cones, cylinders, discs, rings, or spheres).
+Traction drives are like gears and transmit power through mating rollers (cones, cylinders, discs, rings, or spheres).
 Dry and lubricated types are available.
 These are used in place of belts, gears, or chain drives where space is limited.
 Advantages include quiet operation, high speed reduction, low vibration, and high efficiency.